-• A user will be running an RPC application with a separate Gem session process on the Stone's node.

-• A user will be running a linked application or a separate Gem on another node and logging in to the repository on the Stone's node.
+- A user will be running an RPC application with a separate Gem session process on the Stone's node. - A user will be running a linked application or a separate Gem on another node and logging in to the repository on the Stone's node.

-You start the NetLDI service by using the NetLDI service created as described in "How to Add GemStone Services to Windows" on page 10.
-(For information about the administration tools, see "Using GemBuilder for Administration" on page 119.)
+You start the NetLDI service by using the NetLDI service created as described in "How to Add GemStone Services to Windows" on page 34.

 You can have a NetLDI start automatically when the system starts by following the same procedure as for the Stone repository monitor.
-See "To Start GemStone Automatically at System Boot" on page 92.
+See "To Start GemStone Automatically at System Boot" on page 116.